-New Brunswick's Finance Minister Ernie Steeves delivered the province's 2020 budget on March 10, 2020.
-The budget anticipates a surplus of $92.4 million for 2020 and projects a surplus of $74 million for 2021, and a surplus of $49 million for 2022.
-Although the budget does not include any new changes to the corporate or personal tax rates, it reduces property tax rates for commercial properties and residential non-owner-occupied properties over four years beginning in the 2021 taxation year and decreases gasoline tax and diesel tax to partially offset its carbon tax.
+New Brunswick's Finance Minister Ernie Steeves delivered the province's 2021 budget on March 16, 2021.
+The budget anticipates a deficit of $12.7 million for 2020-21, and projects deficits of $245 million for 2021-22 and $296 million for 2022-23.
+Although the budget does not include any new changes to the corporate or personal tax rates, it confirms that the province's carbon tax will increase to $40 per tonne (from $30 per tonne) on April 1, 2021, as required by the federal carbon tax backstop program.

 Download this edition of the TaxNewsFlash to learn more.

 © 2021 KPMG LLP, an Ontario limited liability partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.

 For more detail about the structure of the KPMG global organization please visit https://home.kpmg/governance.